-When driving in icy conditions, ensure you drive at a slower speed and in a higher gear.
+When driving in icy conditions, ensure you drive slower and in a higher gear.
 Accelerate and brake gently to avoid skidding on the ice.
 When taking corners or driving on bends, it’s easier to lose control even in the best conditions, so again, drive slower than usual.

 Increased Stopping Distance

-When driving on ice, the necessary stopping distance increases to ten times greater than driving on dry roads.
+The necessary stopping distance increases to ten times greater than driving on dry roads when driving on ice.
 Because of this, make sure you keep a reasonable distance between yourself and the car in front to minimise the risk of accidents should any skidding or sudden breaking occur.

 Before you set off on your journey, pack the essentials.
 The weather can be unpredictable, meaning that your trip could be as well.
 Pack water, snacks and a blanket in case you become stuck and always have a fully charged mobile phone and the charger in the glove compartment in case of emergencies.